GPS Block III: Development

 Already delayed significantly beyond the first satellite's planned 2014 launch, on 27 April 2016, SpaceX, in Hawthorne, California, was awarded a US$82.7 million firm-fixed-price contract for launch services to deliver a GPS III satellite to its intended orbit.
 The contract included launch vehicle production, mission integration, and launch operations for a GPS III mission, to be performed in Hawthorne, California; Cape Canaveral Air Force Station, Florida; and McGregor, Texas.
 In December 2016, the Director of the U.S. Air Force's Global Positioning Systems Directorate announced the first satellite would launch in the spring of 2018.
 In March 2017, the U.S. General Accounting Office stated "Technical issues with both the GPS III satellite and the OCX Block 0 launch control and checkout system have combined to place the planned March 2018 launch date for the first GPS III satellite at risk".
 The delays were caused by a number of factors, primarily due to issues found in the navigation payload.
-Further launch date slippages were caused by the need for additional testing and validation of a SpaceX Falcon 9 which ultimately launched the satellite on 23 December 2018.
-On 22 August 2019, the second GPS III satellite was launched aboard a Delta IV.
+Further launch date slippages were caused by the need for additional testing and validation of a SpaceX Falcon 9 rocket which ultimately launched the satellite on 23 December 2018.
+On 22 August 2019, the second GPS III satellite was launched aboard a Delta IV rocket.

 On 21 September 2016, the U.S. Air Force exercised a US$395 million contract option with Lockheed Martin for the ninth and tenth Block III space vehicles, expected to be available for launch by 2022.

 Launch history

-6 of 10 GPS Block III satellites have been launched.
-6 are currently operational, with 0 undergoing testing.
+8 of 10 GPS Block III satellites have been launched.
+7 are currently operational, with 1 undergoing post launch commissioning.